People like to ask questions about everything, and when it comes to an ostomy, there are often a lot of questions on our mind.

 Absolutely!
 Many ostomates (myself included) have traveled by plane after surgery.
 There are a few extra things you’ll need to note about packing supplies, but it’s not a problem.

-I’ve put together a three-part travel series, which you can read HERE.
+I’ve put together a multi-part travel series, which you can read HERE.

 I play contact sports, will an ostomy limit me?